 About this goal

-We undertook this independent benchmarking exercise with 540 community residents to gauge the level of understanding of Environment Canterbury and the work it does.
+We undertook this independent benchmarking exercise with 540 in 2018 and 515 in 2019 community residents to gauge the level of understanding of Environment Canterbury and the work it does.

 Broad survey topics and objectives were:

 - Awareness of Environment Canterbury and what it does, what services it provides.

 - Awareness of the different roles of Environment Canterbury vs their local city/district council.